sundeepbassi/djangopetblog/README.md

 To add code to the settings and base html files for the messages was shown in the walkthrough video I think therefore I blog.

+On the 2nd of April I had a my first meeting with my mentor and he advised me ensure I get an update and delete function for my comments section of the blog,

+I contacted tutor aupport and they sent me a youtube video from codemy and a resource link to Djasngo

+I contacted an IT and software development specialist and tutor Mike Youell for support in tutoring me in how to incorpoarate the update and delete fumtionality into the comments section.
+Mike guided me through the process with the aid of a youtube video by Codemy [Codemy update & edit a blog](https://www.youtube.com/watch?v=J7xaESAddDQ).
+With Mikes generous support we were able to set up the update_detail,html file and input the code for that file to display the update function.
+This was following the Codemy video code.
+Mike also explained to me in better detail what the blog urls file was doing when we inputed the code from the Codemy file.
+Mike also explained to me what a slug and an int/pk were and the difference in how they are displayed in the url browser.
+We then inputted the code into the views fie for the class for updating the comments.
+Mike also supported me to look at the code needed for the post_detail file within the comments section.

 was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.